finnjames/finnjames.dev/pages/cv.md

 <span class="gray">Spring 2018</span>

-I cofounded and helped run a charitable program that continues today to collect, clean, and redistribute graduation paraphernalia to high school students.
+I co-founded and managed a charitable program that continues today to collect, clean, and redistribute graduation paraphernalia to high school students.

 #### Creator & Instructor, <span class="roman">CodeBuilders Programming Course</span>

 <span class="gray">Spring 2017</span>

-I created and taught a intro programming class for middle-school-aged students.
+I created and taught an intro programming class for middle-school-aged students.
 We covered Python and Web development.
-I designed the course to focus on fundamentals, so that the students would feel more comfortable coding and working with computers.
+I designed the course to focus on fundamentals so that the students would feel more comfortable coding and working with computers.

 #### Instructor, <span class="roman">Durham Public Library</span>